apache/flink/docs/dev/table/tableApi.md

 Table orders = tableEnv.scan("Orders");
 Table result = orders.distinct();
 {% endhighlight %}
         <p><b>Note:</b> For streaming queries the required state to compute the query result might grow infinitely depending on the number of distinct fields.
 Please provide a query configuration with valid retention interval to prevent excessive state size.
+If state cleaning is enabled, distinct have to emit messages to prevent too early state eviction of downstream operators which makes distinct contains result updating.
 See <a href="streaming/query_configuration.html">Query Configuration</a> for details.</p>
       </td>
     </tr>
   </tbody>